-1.2.4.5 Deterioration of Natural Resources and Agricultural Lands is also a critical need.
+1.2.4.5 Deterioration of Natural Resources and Agricultural Lands

+In addition to improving or maintaining the state's air quality, the protection and preservation of natural resources by limiting potential impacts related to expanding freeway and airport facilities is also a critical need.
 Key resources affected by expanded transportation corridors include wetlands and waterways, habitat areas for sensitive species of plants and animals, wildlife migration corridors, and agricultural lands.
 These natural resources have been subject to both direct and indirect impacts as the population has increased and growth has occurred in the state's less developed areas.
 Avoiding and minimizing impacts on sensitive natural resources is a guiding criterion in the environmental review process of the HSR system.
 The HSR system would provide intercity travel capacity to supplement overused interstate and state highways and commercial airports, thereby limiting the need for constructing new freeway and airport facilities.